Tyne Bridge: Construction

+Three men lost their lives in the bridge's construction; Frank McCoy from Gateshead, Nathaniel Collins from South Shields and Norman Muller from Sunderland.

 The bridge was completed on 25 February 1928, and officially opened on 10 October that year by King George V and Queen Mary, who were the first to use the roadway, travelling in their Ascot Landau.
 The opening ceremony was attended by 20,000 schoolchildren who had been given the day off.
 Movietone News recorded the speech given by the King.